-In particular, agency wide scores indicated that employees intrinsically like their jobs, their benefits, their work atmosphere, and their opportunities for career and personal development.
-They are willing to go above and beyond what is expected, feel committed to the organization and are very engaged in their work.
+In particular, overall agency scores indicated that employees intrinsically like their jobs, their benefits, their work atmosphere, have a strong sense of community, and there is a very high level of employee engagement.
+They are willing to go above and beyond what is expected, feel committed to the organization and experience a notable level of job satisfaction.